Affan-Mohammed/Flight-reservation-/README.md

   - `requirements.txt` - This file contains all contains all the python packages that needs to be installed to run this web application.
   - `manage.py` - This file is used basically as a command-line utility and for deploying, debugging, or running our web application.

-### Justification

-1. Mobile responsive webpages.
-2. More complex models.
-3. More interatactive because webpages use ajax functionality (eg., fetch) written in javascript.
-4. Converts html template to downloadable pdf.

 ### Installation